Rousseau-Team/spaed/README.md

 ## Outputs
-A csv file containing the proteinID, length, number of predicted domains, domain delineations, linker delineations, disordered region delineations.
+A csv file containing the proteinID, protein length, number of predicted domains, domain delineations, linker delineations, disordered region delineations.
 Delineations for each domain are separated by a ";".\
 Ex.

 |        | length | # domains |    domains     | linkers | disordered |